CiscoDevNet/webexcc-digital-channels/Webex Connect Flows/v3.4/Template/Media Specific Workflows/Google Business Messages/README.md

 #### To be Noted
 - In the first phase of GBM integration with WxCC only `Incoming Message` is supported from the GBM start node
   ![GBMStartNode](../../../images/GBMStartNode.png)
-- The `gbm.conversationId` variables from gbm specific nodes are different from the conversationId variable from Search Conversation response and cannot be used interchangeably. `gbm.conversationId` is a UUID value while the Search Conversation Response is a string value
+- The `gbm.conversationId` variables from gbm specific nodes are different from the conversationId variable from Search Conversation response and cannot be used interchangeably. `gbm.conversationId` is google's unique identifier for a customer and conversationId from Search Conversation is a WxCC Conversation Nodes's  unique identifier for a customer like it is for other channels.
 - Before publishing the flow Resolve Conversation node needs to be updated with flow id.
 Flow id can be obtained from the address bar.
 For example flow id (41896) can be obtained from the url https://testorg.datacenter.webexconnect.io/flowdesigner/flow/v3/flowView?flowId=41896

 #### Further Readings